 #5 Lack of Transparency

-Be honest when you go to a lender.
+Be honest when you go to a lender when you want to apply for a personal loan.
 Dishonesty will get you nowhere.
 If you are hiding credit cards from the lender they’ll find out about it.
-If your repayment history is bad let them know as they may be able to advise you before a credit enquiry gets submitted on your credit file whether it’s worth your time applying.
+In the case of your repayment history being bad, let them know as they may be able to advise you before a credit enquiry gets submitted on your credit file whether it’s worth your time applying.
 If you’re honest about your circumstance the lender may be able to put in place a finance solution that gives you what you need and makes your overall financial circumstances easier.
 If a lender finds out you’ve been lying during your application then they will decline you on the spot.

 So next time you consider pushing that “Apply for Personal Loan” button, be sure to put yourself in the best possible position to be approved.
 If you follow the above advice you’ll certainly give yourself a better chance of preserving your credit score and finding a loan suitable to you and your circumstances.